rubenhortas/c_examples/README.md

 ## :star: Support

-If you find these examples useful, please consider starring crepository!
+If you find these examples useful, please, consider starring crepository!